Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 - [ ] The primary key should be a partition key of the title field.
 - [ ] The primary key should be the title field and the partition key should be the genres field.
 - [ ] The primary key should be a composite key comprised of a partition key on the title field and a sort key on the year field.
-- [x] The primary key should be created as a completely unique value, such a sequential numerical list of movie IDs.
-The partition key should be title field for fast lookup.
+- [x] The primary key should be created as a completely unique value, such as a sequential numerical list of movie IDs.
+The partition key should be the title field for fast lookup.

 #### Q16.
 What data store provides a simple and quick way of storing basic user attributes in an object-based format?